 How to Get Ticket to

 Tickets to Saturday Night Live are available only during the month of August, by lottery.
-We’ll have an update closer to August 2023 with details.

 David Geffen Hall at Lincoln Center

-All summer long, New York City’s premier cultural center has free outdoor music and dance festivals, including Midsummer Night Swing, the Metropolitan Opera HD Festival, and the world-famous New York Philharmonic plays free concerts in NYC Parks.
+Each summer, New York City’s premier cultural center has free outdoor music and dance festivals, including Midsummer Night Swing, the Metropolitan Opera HD Festival, and the world-famous New York Philharmonic plays free concerts in NYC Parks.

 With the multi-year renovation of David Geffen Hall, home of the “Phil” there’s a new opportunity to watch performances live for free.

 All New York Philharmonic performances are broadcast on the video wall, which means all New York Philharmonic performances in David Geffen Hall can be enjoyed for free.

 Hang out at the 55-foot video wall in the lobby.
 Grab a drink and enjoy.

 Absolutely one of the best NEW and FREE things to do in NYC.